-There are more traditional methods to develop a company’s USPs these are through R&D as well as being the first to market as well as ensuring established IP protection.
+There are more traditional methods to develop a company’s USPs through R&D, through being the first to market as well as ensuring established IP protection.

 On the other hand – we have Open Innovation – this helps organisations, large and small to assume a more collaborative and outward-looking approach.